Jar-pratyush/Relevant_Repo_Reads/README.md

 > Most commonly, only EASY to MEDIUM level questions are seen in interviews.
 HARD questions are for leisure/off-hand problem solving.

 ---

+## 4. Books

+**A wide variety of books are avaliable for DSA throughout the internet here's what works for me:**

+### a.
+CLRS
+- Full Name : Introduction to Algorithms by THOMAS H. `CORMEN` CHARLES E. `LEISERSON` RONALD L. `RIVEST` CLIFFORD `STEIN` *An absolute must book if you want to truly understand Algorithms and a lot of data structures.*

+### b.
+ALGORITHMS ILLUMINATED
+*Written by : Tim Roughgarden*
+- Part 1 : The Basics
+- Part 2 : Graph Algorithms and Data Structures
+- Part 3 : Greedy Algorithms and Dynamic Programming
+- Part 4 : **SKIP THIS PART IT WILL BE OF NO USE UNLESS YOU ARE LEARNING COMPETITIVE PROGRAMMING**

+### c.
+DATA STRUCTURES AND ALGORITHMS MADE EASY
+*Written by : Narasimha Karunmanchi*

+> All the books are not needed to be read completly, I'll update which books to read in for which topic.
+---